Should You Customize Your Resume for Every Job Application?

 Why It’s Worth the Effort

-A customized resume is 3x more likely to get a callback.
+A customized resume is three times more likely to get a callback than a generic one.

-It positions you as proactive, focused, and aligned — all traits recruiters love.
+It positions you as proactive, relevant, and intentional — all traits that hiring managers value.

 It’s not about rewriting your career; it’s about framing your story strategically.